SoftwareSystemsLaboratory/prime-issues/README.md

 You can install the tool via `pip` with either of the two following one-liners:

-- `pip install --upgrade pip ssl-metrics-meta`
+- `pip install --upgrade pip clime-metrics`
-- `pip install --upgrade pip ssl-metrics-github-issues`
+- `pip install --upgrade pip clime-issues`

 ### Command Line Arguements